ODPC Funfest, Evart, MI

 How much does it cost to camp at Evart?

-Camping is $17 nightly and you must pay to the conclusion of the festival even if you know you can't stay the full time.
+Camping is $20 nightly or $17 for primative and you must pay to the conclusion of the festival even if you know you can't stay the full time.
 With so many campers, the office must assume all campers are staying until Saturday night.
-You can receive a refund if you leave by noon on Friday by going to the office.
-You'd be wise to talk with the office about your plans so you aren't surprised.
+If you know you won't be staying until Saturday, you'd be wise to talk with the office about your plans so you aren't surprised.

 If you pay for camping, what does that cover?
 What about the ribbons?

-The two fees are totally separate.
-You will need to pay $5 to the ODPC in addition to what you pay to the fairgrounds.
-You aren't really "buying the ribbon", you're paying your admission fee.
+The Fairgrounds camping and ODPC fees are totally separate.
+You will need to pay $7 (or $15) to the ODPC in addition to what you pay to the fairgrounds.
+You aren't really buying the ribbon (or wristband), you're paying your admission fee.
 You MUST pay the gate fee or you cannot attend the festival.
 There are no exceptions.
 (Even workshop leaders, and officers must pay the gate fee.)
 The camping fee goes to the fairboard.
-The $5 goes to the ODPC.
+The daily cost of $7 (or $15 for the whole event) goes to the ODPC.
 Each is a separate organization.

 If you don't camp.
-Your only charge will be the $5 gate fee.
-(Which covers the entire festival.)
-If you come for one day, it's $5.
-If you stay for the full 3 1/2 days, it's $5 - paid one time.
+Your only charge will be the gate fee. ($15 covers the entire festival and your membership in the organization.)
+If you come for one day, it's $7.
 It's a pretty rotten person who would try to "sneak" in and try to avoid paying the gate fee.

 Does the fairgrounds allow you to pay for your campsite "rent" with a credit card?